netbox-community/netbox/docs/models/ipam/vlan.md

 ### Q-in-Q Service VLAN

 The designated parent service VLAN for a Q-in-Q customer VLAN.
+This may be set only for Q-in-Q custom VLANs.